-43.1 If competitors or officials are placed in immediate physical danger by cars running on the track and the clerk of the course deems circumstances are such that the track cannot be negotiated safely, even behind the safety car, the race will be suspended.
+43.1 If competitors or officials are placed in immediate physical danger by cars running on the track and Race Director deems circumstances are such that the track cannot be negotiated safely, even behind the safety car, the race will be suspended.

-Should it become necessary to suspend the race, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line.
+Should it become necessary to suspend the race, the Race Director will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line.